SirriRyisa/Leaderboard/README.md

 # Leaderboard

-Leader board whos purpose is to pick scores from and API and render to the markup
+The Leader board is a game API application that gives users the flexibility to add their scores.
+You can use the form on your right to add name and score, then refresh the page to view output.

 # Build with
  - HTML
  - CSS
+ - JavaScript (Api)

 👤 **Author**